demisto/content/Packs/CommonScripts/Scripts/BitcoinAddressFormat/README.md

-Verifies that a Bitcoin address is valid and returns the address only if it is valid .
+ Verifies that a Bitcoin address is valid and only returns the address if it is valid.

 ## Script Data
 ---